fahdi/theme-my-login/readme.txt

 * Show gravatar to users who are logged in
 * Assign custom links to users who are logged in based on their role
 * Customize user emails for registration and/or password recovery
+* Allow users to set their own password upon registration

 == Installation ==